 NOTE: EZ Passes from the northeast are only accepted on about half of the central Florida toll roads.
 If you are planning to use your EZPass from home, make sure you know ahead of time where it is and is not accepted.

 Locals know that you never buy groceries at the stores on the edge of Disney property.
 Avoid Gooding’s at the Crossroads Shopping Center at all cost!
-It’s a house of horror.
+It’s a house of horror (and finally closing this summer).
 If you need groceries while you’re at Walt Disney World, Publix is the place to go.
 Publix offers the best-baked goods, the best deli, and the best shopping experience.
 There are megastores a little further away, but Publix will save you a lot of time.
 They are closer and easier to get in and out fast.

 Locals know not to buy souvenirs on property.
 We buy Disney merchandise from one of the two Disney outlets just miles from Disney.
 These stores are official Disney and feature authentic merchandise straight from the parks.
 It’s not just damaged inventory or old shirts either.
 We are always surprised by how often we see the same exact product in the outlets as is currently in Disney gift shops.
 If you are into Pin Trading, it’s a great place to load up on trading inventory.